 - Highly configurable.

-Go to the navigation menu and click on Plugins > Add New …
+Go to the navigation menu and select Plugins > Add New …

 (Plugins Menu – Add New)